MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 The `assembly` attribute above the namespace is critical to allow the `DependencyService` to register this implementation of the `INotificationManager` interface.

-On iOS you must request permission to use notifications before attempting to schedule a notification.
+On iOS, you must request permission to use notifications before attempting to schedule a notification.
 The `Initialize` method requests authorization to use local notifications.
 The `ScheduleNotification` method defines the platform-specific logic required to create and send a notification.
 Finally, the `ReceiveNotification` method will be called by the iOS when a message is received, and invokes the event handler.

 ### Handle incoming notifications on iOS

-On iOS you must create a delegate that subclasses `UNUserNotificationCenterDelegate` to handle incoming messages.
+On iOS, you must create a delegate that subclasses `UNUserNotificationCenterDelegate` to handle incoming messages.
 The sample application defines an `iOSNotificationReceiver` class:

 ```csharp
 public class iOSNotificationReceiver : UNUserNotificationCenterDelegate